Carrozzeria Francis Lombardi: 1960s

 At the end of the sixties, the Lombardi Grand Prix appeared, the closest thing to an independent design from the firm.
 This model had a convoluted history and was sold in small numbers under a variety of names until 1972, fitted with Fiat engines in various states of tune.
 Francis Lombardi continued to focus on modifying cars as well, building coupés on Fiat as well as on NSU basis (1000 TTS).
-In the 1970s they made special versions of the Fiat 128 and Lancia 2000, but in 1973 their doors were closed for good.
+In the 1970s, they made special versions of the Fiat 128 and Lancia 2000.
+In 1972, Lombardi introduced the FL1 at the Turin Auto Show, a mid-engined car designed to be powered by either a Lancia 2000 IE or a Ford 3.0 L V6 engine, with a weight of 800 kg and a planned production volume of 150 to 200 cars per year.
+This prototype never reached production, and was later sold to Covini Engineering.
+In 1973, their doors were closed for good.
 Ten years later, Carlo Lombardi died.